 Indoor Air Quality and HVAC Systems

 Fortunately, there are several emerging technologies that meet the recommendations of the CDC and ASHRAE and boost the ability of commercial HVAC systems to control airborne pathogens — including the type of coronavirus that causes COVID-19.
 None of these technologies can be 100 percent effective; however, when properly installed and maintained, they can have a dramatically positive impact on indoor air quality.

 The practicality, cost and effectiveness of each of these technologies depends on the size of your building, how the solution is installed and used, the details of your particular HVAC system and other factors.
-For that reason, it is important to call on the experience and expertise of a professional organization such as CoolSys — the nation’s leading company for HVAC installation and repair.
+For that reason, it is important to call on the experience and expertise of a professional organization such as CoolSys — the nation’s leading indoor environment solutions company.